JHWebDeveloper/Able2-public-resources/README.md

 ## [Unreleased][2.1.0] - TBD

 ### Added
-- Audio file conversion to either .wav, .mp3 or .mp4 with color bars
+- Audio file conversion to either .wav, .mp3 or .mp4 with color bars.
-- Ability to extract or remove audio from videos
+- Ability to extract or remove audio from videos.
-- Support for downloading from SoundCloud and other audio services covered by youtube-dl
+- Support for downloading from SoundCloud and other audio services covered by youtube-dl.
-- Preview displays actual waveform data for audio files
+- Preview displays actual waveform data for audio files.
 - .psd support.
 Treats them just like an image.
-- Now encodes all video audio streams as AAC 192k 48kHz
+- Now encodes all video audio streams as AAC 192k 48kHz.
-- Batchname options: Overwrite Filename, Add to front, Add to back
+- Batchname options: Overwrite Filename, Add to front, Add to back.
 - Ability to sort items in a batch: Move Up and Move Down options added to dropdown menus.

 ### Changed
 - Codec support maximized.
 No longer prechecking by parsing file extensions.
 Using Fprobe for prechecking so all available codecs in Ffmpeg are now supported.
-- Animated PNGs and Motion JPEGS are now treated like GIFS
+- Animated PNGs and Motion JPEGS are now treated like GIFS.
-- Images that lack a visible moving background are now exported as .png's rather than video
+- Images that lack a visible moving background are now exported as .png's rather than video.
+- Images can now have box overlays.
+- Fill Frame mode can now have a background if an alpha channel is detected.

 ### Updated
 - Ffmpeg and Ffprobe binaries.